KeySG: Hierarchical Keyframe-Based 3D Scene Graphs: Conclusion

 \section{Conclusion}

-In this work, we addressed a fundamental limitation of existing 3D Scene Graphs: relying on a predefined set of relationship edges that constrain their applicability to tasks that require a different set of relationships.
-While 3DSGs provide a valuable bridge between geometry and semantics, their rigidity to predefined sets of relationships restricts their usefulness for reasoning and complex queries in human-centered environments.
-We introduced \oursextended (\ours), the first framework to extend 3DSGs across multiple levels of resolution, from buildings to functional elements.
-By combining adaptive down-sampling, hierarchical scene summarization, and a retrieval-augmented generation mechanism, \ours efficiently provides task-relevant context to large language models without exceeding scalability limits.
-This integration enables 3D scene graphs to process a wide range of tasks and queries.
-Our experiments across benchmarks in open-vocabulary 3D segmentation, functional element segmentation, and 3D object grounding demonstrate that \ours outperforms prior approaches on most metrics while maintaining scalability.
-These results highlight the promise of augmenting static 3D representations with adaptive, LLM-driven reasoning mechanisms, paving the way toward persistent and general-purpose world models for robotics.
+In this work, we addressed a fundamental limitation of existing 3D Scene Graphs (3DSGs): their reliance on predefined relationship edges that restrict open-set semantic reasoning.
+We introduced \oursextended (\ours), the first framework to extend 3DSGs across multiple resolutions, ranging from full buildings to functional elements.
+By combining keyframe sampling, hierarchical scene summarization, and a retrieval-augmented generation mechanism, \ours efficiently grounds task-relevant context for large language models while overcoming traditional scalability limits.
+This enables the framework to handle a wide variety of open-ended tasks and queries.
+Finally, our experiments across open-vocabulary 3D segmentation, functional element extraction, and 3D object grounding benchmarks demonstrate that \ours outperforms prior approaches on most metrics.